-Sandwiched between the fluffy steamed buns, the pork belly melted in the hoisin sauce, with a little bit of chile sauce for kick.
+Sandwiched between the fluffy steamed buns, the pork belly melted in the hoisin sauce, with a little bit of chile sauce for a kick.
 Fresh cucumbers added crunch, along with scallions and a few sprigs of cilantro.
 My son declared it “the best thing you ever made.”
 And my daughter…well, if you recall, she recently decided to stop eating pork after meeting some adorable pigs.
 You won’t believe what happened.

 “Mom?” she walked over to the counter with her plain steamed bun.
 “Do you think you can put a little pork in here?”